trentlarson/lives-of-gifts/src/markdown/about.md

 can be replaced with systems that encourage even more giving, and we can starve out extractive institutions.

+Commitments will always be important.
+Some measurements (eg. money) will be important in some contexts.
+But the most important work we can do is not measured, so let's minimize our accounting systems and grow a culture that donates our work and our lives toward whatever satisfies our souls the most.

 Although this seems simplistic or something we informally strive for already, the majority of the world's attention is on money and giving is treated as an extra.
 Money is treated a basic requirement, and most work is in trade for money.
-Let's flip it to where we not only prioritize gifts but show how we can run our lives on a "gifting economy".
+Let's flip it to where we prioritize gifts... and go further: show how we can run our lives on a "gifting economy".

 ### How? ###